iknowhtml/cross-platform-app-monorepo-template/readme.md

 #run android dev environment
 pnpm android
-#if you run into an issue with the JDK path run the command below
+#if you run into an issue with the Android path run the command below
 pnpm setup:android

 # set up/run ios dev environent